SonoGym/SonoGym/README.md

 ```bash
 python workflows/skrl/train.py --task=Isaac-robot-US-guidance-v0
 ```
-Task ids can be chosen from
-- Isaac-robot-US-guidance-v0
-- Isaac-robot-US-guided-surgery-v0
-- Isaac-robot-US-reconstruction-v0

 You can also train PPO with a cost predictor only for ```Isaac-robot-US-guided-surgery-v0``` with the following command:
 ```bash